hagaram/rethinkdb-docker-cpu-fix/README.md

 https://hub.helm.sh/charts/stable/rethinkdb

-**This image runs on up to 256 CPUs instead of official image, which crashes on 127+ CPU.**
+**This image is capable of running rethinkdb on up to 256 CPUs, official rethinkdb binary crashes on 127+ CPU.**

 See my issue on gitlab for more info: